yxLOL/yxLOL.github.io/_pages/about.md

 Thank you for your concern.
 No worries, [USCIS](https://www.uscis.gov/working-in-the-united-states/h-1b-specialty-occupations) and [DHS](https://www.uscis.gov/green-card/green-card-processes-and-procedures/employment-authorization-document) made sure I wouldn't be able to stay here.
 The good news is, the world has more than two countries...

 ## Your English is very good.
 How long have you learned?
-Thank you very much, I did suffer a loooot when I was in highschool thanks to IB English A Lang&Lit HL and SAT.
+Thank you very much for noticing, I did suffer a loooot when I was in highschool thanks to IB English A Lang&Lit HL and SAT.
 My English is in fact better than my mandarin besides reading speed.
 For your interest, I started in kindergarten.

 ---